luxrota/www.luxrota.com/src/pages/simhash-document-encoder/index.md

 [HTM.core][htm-core] is the active [HTM Community][htm-community] fork of [Numenta][numenta]'s hibernating [NuPIC][nupic] HTM codebase.
-Thanks again to
-@breznak, @dmac, and @dkeeney from the team for their help and support, they've got a beautiful codebase going, and are wonderful to work with.
+Thanks again to the team for their help and support, they've got a beautiful codebase, and are wonderful to work with.

 ### SimHash